KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 This article describes the KeyboardKit layout engine.

-A flexible keyboard layout is at the heart of a software keyboard, with many considerations like device models, screen orientation, locale, etc.
+A flexible keyboard layout is at the heart of a software keyboard, with many considerations like device models, screen orientation, locale, keyboard-specific considerations, etc.

-In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are important parts of creating a layout, where the input set specifies the input keys and the layout specifies the full layout configuration.
+In KeyboardKit, an ``InputSet`` is important parts of a ``KeyboardLayout``, where the input set specifies the input keys and the layout specifies the full layout configuration.

-[KeyboardKit Pro][Pro] unlocks support for iPad Pro-specific layouts, as well as localized input sets and layout providers for all ``KeyboardLocale``s.
+KeyboardKit has a ``KeyboardLayoutProvider`` protocol that describes how to provide the keyboard with dynamic layouts, as well as a base classes that provide standard layouts.

+👑 [KeyboardKit Pro][Pro] unlocks localized providers for all locales, and more input sets, like `qwertz` and `azerty`.
+Information about Pro features can be found at the end of this article.

 ## Input Sets

 An ``InputSet`` set specifies the input keys of a keyboard.
+It makes it possible to define different input keys for the same keyboard layout.

-KeyboardKit has some input sets, like ``InputSet/qwerty``, ``InputSet/standardNumeric(currency:)`` and ``InputSet/standardSymbolic(currencies:)``.
-You can also create your own custom input sets.
+KeyboardKit comes with some pre-defined input sets, like ``InputSet/qwerty``, ``InputSet/numeric(currency:)`` and ``InputSet/symbolic(currencies:)``.

 ## Keyboard layouts

 A ``KeyboardLayout`` specifies the full set of keys of a keyboard.

-Keyboard layouts can vary greatly for different device types, screen orientations, locales, etc.
+Layouts can vary greatly for different device types, screen orientations, locales, etc.

 For instance, iOS keyboards often have 3 input rows, where the input keys are surrounded by actions, as well as a bottom row with a space key and action buttons on both sides.